sanfinity-Iot/openremote/Demo-Smart-City.md

 We have described the demo here, with its several vertical solutions.

-# Lighting
+# Citizen engagement

-## Integration of your lighting solution
+## Integration of citizens

+* City app and geo-based services
 * Describe required attributes

 ## A new application

-* Lighting based on weather or traffic conditions
+* Communication and engagement

 # Crowd management